Q & A

 A: The original course has a great history with 13 years in the running, however our participants demanded more single track, more parking, better facilities and more fun.
 We listened and created a new event.
-Feedback from the 2012 event was overwhelmingly positive!
+Feedback from the 2012 and 2013 events are overwhelmingly positive!

 - The minimum age for registration will be 8 years of age

-- New registration system for smoother and trouble free registration
+- Professional registration system for smoother and trouble free registration

 Q: What kind of bike should I be using in this event?

 A: We strongly recommend that you use a mountain bike.
 Road bikes, tandem bikes, baby carriers and recliners are not permitted.
 Cyclocross and hybrid bikes may be used, if conditions allow.

 A: We recommend that you ride to the level of your ability and use common sense in technical areas and at road crossings.
 For safety, we have St. John’s Ambulance personnel riding the course; as well, they are stationed at the finish area.
 In addition, the feed-zones, police crossings and many volunteer locations have cell phones for deploying emergency services.

 Q: Can I pick up my friend’s or team-mate’s kit and number?